Key points about return of results:

-Because many of these genetic tests are performed in a research laboratory, some participants will be asked for a new sample to be tested in a clinical lab to confirm the genetic test research result was correct.
-Research results are never placed in the medical record without your consent.
+Because many of these tests are performed in a research laboratory, some participants will be asked for a new sample to be tested in a clinical lab to confirm the test research result was correct.
+Research results are not placed in the medical record without your consent.

-If a participant is living and the genetic finding is not noted in their medical record, they will be contacted by phone, mail, or email.
-A genetic counselor will then speak with the patient to review the research result, describe how to get it tested in the clinical lab, and discuss implications of the result.
+If a participant is living and the result is not already noted in their medical record, they will be contacted by phone, mail, and/or email.
+A specialist, such as a genetic counselor, will then speak with the patient to review the research result, describe how to get it tested in the clinical lab, and discuss implications of the result.
 If the patient agrees to confirm this result, a saliva kit is sent to the patient, or a blood draw is scheduled.
-The genetic counselor will coordinate with a specialist or your own doctor to disclose the result once the patient provides a new sample.
+The specialist will coordinate with a clinician or your own doctor to disclose the result once the patient provides a new sample.
 The participant may decline to get their result at any time before the lab generates the final result.

 These results may also be important to family members since we share some of our genetic make-up with our relatives.
 Testing for family members may be recommended as a next step if the result is confirmed.